 Critical requirements:

-• Retained interests must be limited to those Daley/Nadeau blessed (occupancy, life estate) and not extend to other forms of control or benefit.
+- Retained interests must be limited to those Daley/Nadeau blessed (occupancy or a life estate) and not extend to other forms of control or benefit.malegislature.gov. (n.d.).
+M.G.L. c.
+190B § 3-108 — Massachusetts Uniform Probate Code three-year ultimate time limit / statute of repose (malegislature.gov).
+Retrieved Aug 7, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartII/TitleII/Chapter190B/Section3-108

-Cost: Typically several thousand dollars in elder-law legal fees for drafting; ongoing trust administration may have modest costs.
+Cost: elder-law legal fees for drafting an irrevocable trust typically run into the low thousands of dollars, with modest ongoing administration costs.
 Get a written engagement quote before retaining counsel.

 4. Beneficiary-Designated Accounts